Enjoy this sample chapter from the book, Lost Milwaukee, by Carl Swanson, published by the History Press.

 Juneau made a fortune and lost practically everything.
 He made many friends and kept them all.
 The pallbearers in his funeral procession included four chiefs of the Menomonee Nation.

-This first Milwaukeean was French Canadian, born near Montreal, Canada, on August 9th, 1793.
+This founder of Milwaukee was French Canadian, born near Montreal, Canada, on August 9, 1793.
 (He became a U.S. citizen in 1831.)

-Contemporaries describe him as more than 6 feet tall, broad shouldered, with grey eyes and long black hair.
+Contemporaries describe him as more than six feet tall, broad-shouldered, with gray eyes and long curly black hair.
 He had worked as a voyageur in his youth, finding his way to Mackinac, where he was hired in 1816 by fur trader Jacques Vieau, who conducted an extensive business from his headquarters at Green Bay, including a trading post at Milwaukee.
 In 1818, Juneau arrived in Milwaukee as Vieau’s representative.
 He also married his employer’s eldest daughter, Josette.
 She was seventeen at the time, and Juneau was ten years older.
 The couple had a least twelve children.

 In addition to selling land, he frequently gave it away.
 He contributed land for a lighthouse, a Catholic Church, and both land and building materials for Milwaukee’s first courthouse.
 Solomon and Josette also donated land and building materials to the impoverished, reasoning that even poor people needed a home.

 Juneau believed the place where the rivers met Lake Michigan would become a great city—and he wasn’t the only one.
 About the time Juneau was buying land on the East Side, Byron Kilbourn was developing Kilbourn Town on the west side of the Milwaukee River and Colonel George H. Walker was staking a claim south of downtown that would become Walker’s Point.
 Much of the city’s early history is marked by the not-so-friendly rivalry between these settlements.